rezanurridwan/sanbercodejavascript/README.md

 # javascript
-This project for how to create Akar Pangkat 2 ang Multiple Quantity in Javascript.
+This project for how to create Akar Pangkat 2 and Multiple Quantity in Javascript.